MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Optimizing workloads to run when knowing that the energy mix comes mostly from renewable energy sources.
+- Where you have the data available, consider optimizing workloads to run when knowing that the energy mix comes mostly from renewable energy sources.
 - For example, running specific workloads at night may be more beneficial in some regions.

 ### Choose data centers close to the customer